 Horn bets are placed right next to the proposition bets in the middle of the craps table.
 By placing your wager on the Horn bets, you are betting that 12, 11, 3 or 2 will come up in the next dice roll.
 Your wager is divided amongst the numbers.

 For instance, if you bet a total of $240 on Horns bets, then $60 will be wagered on each number.
 If 12 or 2 is rolled, this pays 30 to 1, which means you will get $7,200.
 Numbers 11 and 3 pay half of that (15 to 1).

 (f) Horn High Bets

-For instance, if you make 12 your Horn High number, and place a $10 bet, $4 will be put on 12, and $2 each on 2, 3 and 11.
-If 12 is rolled you will get paid 2x the payout amount minus the $2 on the 11 losing bets.
+For instance, if you make 12 your Horn High number, and place a $10 bet, $4 will be put on 12, and $2 each on 2, 3, and 11.
+If 12 is rolled you will get paid twice the payout amount minus the $2 on the 11 losing bets.
 As you might expect, you will have to show which number you desire to be your Horn High number.
 If one of the other 3 numbers is hit, and not your designated high number, you will get paid for the winning wager minus $8.